 ‘I’ve heard some pretty wild stories, you know.’

 He looked at me for a long time, as if attempting to peer into my soul.
-I imagined us from a distance – two men, strangers to each other, on a lonely road – and felt a jolt of fear.
 It was unsettling.
 I saw now – by what light I couldn’t say, for the sun had well and truly set – that his face was pitted with acne scars and that his left earlobe was malformed.
 But there, by the road, he told me something so bizarre, and in such a strange manner – looking from side to side, shrugging, mumbling – that I had no choice but to believe him.

 I carried the torch as we squelched across a field and ducked between the barbed wire of several fences.
 I asked him about Africa, but he was reluctant to disclose his reasons for being there and became curiously sullen, saying merely that it was a terrible place and that he hadn’t deserved to be there at all.